-Haven Center's goals include producing and providing safe and high-grade cannabis and extract products and contributing to the local economy and community in which our facilities reside by providing jobs, organizing employee volunteer days, and coordinating industry specific training classes to prospective employees.
+Haven Center's goals include providing safe and high-grade cannabis and extract products to qualified patients and consumers above the age of 21.
+Haven Center also strives to contribute to the local economy and community in which our facilities reside by providing jobs, organizing employee volunteer days, and coordinating industry specific training classes to prospective employees.